 - You are signed on to your system and have privileges that allow you to install applications.
-Run PingCentral as a non-root user. - All system requirements are met, and the Oracle or OpenJDK Java 11 LTS runtime environment is installed. - The <JAVA_HOME> path points to the JDK software on your system.
-For example, /usr/lib/ jvm/java-11-openjdk-11.0.5.10-0.e17_7.x86_64.
-To verify this information, run the echo \$JAVA_HOME command. - The JAVA/bin directory path is added to the PATH> variable.
+Run PingCentral as a non-root user. - All System requirements and supported configurations are met, and the Oracle or OpenJDK Java 11 LTS runtime environment is installed. - The </AVA\HOME> path points to the JDK software on your system.
+For example, /usr/lib/jvm/java-11-openjdk-11.0.5.10-0.e17\7.x86\64.
+To verify this information, run the echo \$JAVA\HOME command. - The JAVA /bin directory path is added to the <PATH> variable.
 To verify this information, run the echo \$PATH command.

-- 1. Download the latest version of PingCentral from the Ping Identity website. - 2.
+- 1. Download the latest version of PingCentral from the Ping Identity website ☑. - 2.
 Extract the file into the appropriate target installation directory. - 3.
-Start PingCentral by running /<pingcentral install>/bin/run.sh.

-4. When the installation is complete, open a browser window and enter the machine and PingCentral admin port in the URL field.
+Start PingCentral by running /<pingcentral\install>/bin/run.sh. - 4.
+When the installation is complete, open a browser window and enter the machine and PingCentral admin port in the URL field.

-Example: https://<yourhost>:9022.
+https://<yourhost>:9022.

+5. Sign on to the application using the following credentials:

+。 Username: Administrator

+• Password: 2Federate

-- 5. Sign on to the application using the following credentials: - Username: Administrator - Password: 2Federate - 6.
-Configure PingCentral to run as a Linux systemv service or a Linux systemd service, as appropriate.
+6. Configure PingCentral to run as a Linux systemv service or a Linux systemd service, as appropriate.